 Pittsburgh, PA 15213

 Professor Collins uses a combination of mathematical models, experimental robots and biomechanics experiments to aid the design of biomechatronic devices for human rehabilitation, assistance, and augmentation.
 He collaborates with clinicians, medical doctors, and entrepreneurs to find opportunities for research with immediate applications.
-Professor Collins aims to design medical devices that will interface with patients to enhance their efficiency, stability, and overall performance in the essential biomechanics tasks of daily life.
+Professor Collins aims to design medical devices that will interface with patients to enhance their efficiency, stability, and overall performance in walking and running.
 He believes we can not only restore performance, but enable persons with disabilities to outperform their able-bodied counterparts.

 B.S.
 2002, Cornell University